 You can drive through Molesworth Station on the Acheron Road.

-Acheron Road is currently open for the season.
-It will close at 7 pm on Monday 17 April 2017.
+Acheron Road is closed for the season.
+It will reopen on the Saturday morning of Labour Weekend 2017.

 The Acheron Road through Molesworth Station is open 7 am – 7 pm daily from the Saturday of Labour Weekend to Easter Monday or the second Sunday in April, whichever is the later date.